 Reflections from a former editor

-Few voices carried as much weight in the aftermath as that of Marty Baron, the former executive editor who led the Post through some of its most celebrated investigative work.
-In a statement, Baron described the layoffs as one of the darkest moments in the paper’s history, acknowledging the financial challenges while placing responsibility for the severity of the crisis on decisions made at the highest levels.
+Few voices carried as much impact in the aftermath as that of Marty Baron, the former executive editor who had steered the Post through some of its most celebrated investigative reporting.
+In a statement, Baron depicted the layoffs as among the bleakest moments in the paper’s history, acknowledging the financial pressures while noting that the intensity of the crisis stemmed from decisions made at the highest levels.

 Baron argued that a series of missteps had driven away hundreds of thousands of loyal subscribers, compounding existing business pressures.
 He pointed specifically to actions that undermined reader confidence, including editorial choices perceived as politically motivated.
 In his view, these decisions eroded the trust that forms the foundation of any successful news organization.